RoundTableTTRPG/RoundTable/Design.md

 The party has an economy based on the sum of their supply, energy and Social Credit.
 Their opponents also have access to supply, energy and social credit, however it would be impossible and ultimately futile to track it for each opponent.
 Instead, the relevant question is how many resources are the sum of the opponents willing and able to level against the party?
 As an example, an unknown group of rowdy adventurers making noise in a bar might not merit expending even one energy or social credit to attempt to quiet them down, even if an opposing creature has those resources in reserve.
 So the GM is left with a number of resources that the sum of opponents are *willing* to expend before they basically just let the party get away with something.
 Keep in mind, every creature and every faction is living an entire life in Round Table.
 Precisely because the world does not revolve around the party, opponents are quick to retreat, unwilling to expend resources against them, and perhaps already in a deficit because of some unexplained occurrence before the party showed up.
 When you set out a campaign, plan for a number of resources equal to the sum of levels of all party members to be expended between each of the party’s long rests.
 It’s simplified but effective.
 If you find that your party is looking for more of a challenge, increase the number.
 If they are wanting a cozier game, reduce it.
 Whenever an opponent buffs a roll or uses an ability that requires energy, social credit or supply, deduct it from the total opponent resources.
 There are two explanations for Opponent Economy within Round Table.
 The first is that the party is travelling along their fate trajectory, and fate has something in store for them.
 The subtle ebb and flow of the Veil of magic that surrounds the world empowers creatures to expend resources against the party, or holds them back.
 A number of such resources is expended along the way that is governed by forces beyond the ken of those creatures and factions which expend them.
 The second explanation, and the one which the party should encounter, is the explanation that people give in support of this “greater plan”.
 They are tired, sick, in a bad mood, just plain don’t like the cut of the party’s jibb.
 Everyone has a reason for everything that is tied into their regular daily lives, only a few notice the pattern from one challenge to the next.

+### Designing Sidebars

+Sidebars are mini-adventures designed by the players to do something complex that was not necessarily part of the core adventure.
+They usually come up for one of the following reasons:

+* The players become interested in something
+* Some previous situation or consequence such as a hostile relation or injury must be resolved
+* The players come up with a much more complex solution to a simple obstacle.
+* The players want to permanently improve a relationship.

+To design a side-bar, one or more players will set out a series of checks equal in number to the total of the levels of the concerned characters.
+So, if two level two characters establish that there is a legend of a magical sword in a particular cave, they will offer 4 checks to the GM representing things that might happen in the cave.
+This is effectively the plan that the players believe will take place.
+The GM may or may not integrate other plot points into the side-bar from the core adventure.
+Any number of players may play through the side-bar along with their compatriots, the GM may use the opponent economy to buff counter-checks.
+Side-bars can also be sourced from official or 3rd party material, or designed and run by a player whose only contribution to the table is the side-bar.

 ### Designing Sessions